By Treven Pyles

 Similarly to mesothelioma, these forms of cancer entail a latency period of several decades, as the development of inflammation and tissue scarring - which always forego the disease per se - is a gradual process.

-The Environmental Working Group estimates that illnesses stemming from asbestos exposure are responsible for between 12,000 and 15,000 deaths annually in the U.S. While mesothelioma has the lowest incidence, with a little over 2,500 victims every year, lung cancer is slightly more common, claiming the lives of approximately 4,800 Americans.
+The Environmental Working Group (EWG) estimated that illnesses stemming from asbestos exposure are responsible for between 12,000 and 15,000 deaths annually in the U.S. According to the report published by Jukka Takala, the President of the International Commission of Occupational Health, 39,275 deaths occur due to asbestos-related diseases in the United States annually, which is more than double the estimate made by the EWG in 2015.
+To be more specific, 34,270 lung cancer deaths, 3,161 mesothelioma deaths, 787 ovarian cancer deaths, 443 larynx cancer deaths, and 613 chronic asbestosis deaths have occurred as a result of asbestos exposure.
 Consequently, non-malignant pulmonary diseases are the most widespread cause of asbestos-related deaths.
 It is noteworthy that often times, these diseases forego the onset of a more serious illness like lung cancer or mesothelioma.

 Even though the majority of lung cancer cases are the result of tobacco smoking, 6-13% of people who are struggling with this disease were diagnosed with it after having been exposed to carcinogenic agents in the workplace.
-Asbestos exposure is accountable for approximately 4% of all lung cancer cases in the U.S. To make matters worse, medical studies suggest that smokers with a history of asbestos exposure are between 50 and 90 times more likely to develop lung cancer than non-smokers who were in contact with this toxic mineral.
+Asbestos exposure causes six times more cases of lung cancer than mesothelioma and is accountable for approximately 4% of all lung cancer cases in the U.S. To make matters worse, medical studies suggest that smokers with a history of asbestos exposure are between 50 and 90 times more likely to develop lung cancer than non-smokers who were in contact with this toxic mineral.

 Considering the unprecedented exploitation of asbestos which took place throughout the better part of the last century, it is perhaps not surprising that plenty of Americans were exposed to asbestos somehow.
 Over half of the people who are currently at risk for mesothelioma came in contact with asbestos in the workplace - according to the U.S. National Institutes of Health, approximately 11 million individuals were subjected to occupational asbestos exposure between 1940 and 1978.
 As for the remaining, they underwent other types of asbestos exposure, such as: